 - Cellular tech delivers reliable connectivity for every meter.
 Any location, anywhere, can be integrated into a utility's AMI network, with 100% read-rates and no need for additional infrastructure.
 Meters ship with cellular connectivity activated and configured and start streaming data directly to the utility as soon as they're installed. - High-resolution data ensures full AMI compatibility.
-Metron's industry-leading 1-minute-resolution water data is automatically downscaled to provide hourly

-Some utilities apply minimum billing for missed reads, leading to reduced revenue capture. reports via our data access API, enabling seamless integration into existing data platforms that don't support 1-minute data.
-That enables bulletproof, zero-cost integration with any back-end billing software or customer-facing AMI portal.

-- Futureproofed AMI networks-with no need for new infrastructure.
+Metron's industry-leading 1-minute-resolution water data is automatically downscaled to provide hourly reports via our data access API, enabling seamless integration into existing data platforms that don't support 1-minute data.
+That enables bulletproof, zero-cost integration with any back-end billing software or customer-facing AMI portal. - Futureproofed AMI networks-with no need for new infrastructure.
 As cities grow and the built environment changes, utilities often need to add meters-or deal with new connectivity issues at existing locations.
-Instead of spending tens of thousands of dollars on new connectivity infrastructure, utilities can add cellular meters to quickly and cheaply manage connectivity gaps or expand their network area. - Streamlines workflows for administrators and field teams.
+Instead of spending tens of thousands of dollars on new connectivity infrastructure, utilities can add cellular meters to quickly and cheaply manage connectivity gaps or expand their network area.

+- Registers enable low-cost AMI upgrades.
+Metron's Prism registers clip can be attached to existing meters-regardless of the original vendor-to deliver cellular connectivity in a matter of minutes.
+That enables utilities to rapidly extend AMI networks or plug connectivity gaps at low cost, with minimal disruption, and no need to replace existing hardware or invest in new radio towers. - Streamlines workflows for administrators and field teams.
 Billing clerks and other managers can access 100%-complete billing information and consumption data via existing software tools, with no need to worry about missing meters.
 Work crews, meanwhile, can stop wasting time on manual meter reads, and can get back to performing vital maintenance and improvement tasks for their employer. - Customers get a metering experience that just works.
 From the customer's perspective, there's no difference between a properly functioning AMI meter and Metron's cellular solutions.
 A property owner with a Metron meter gets the same fast, accurate billing and rich water-use insights as every other customer-all delivered via the utility's own customer-facing AMI portal.